 You already answer questions…

-Since you’re already spending a huge portion of your time answering questions, the best thing you can do is turn those questions into content that can rank in Google, generate leads, and build authority.
+Since you’re already spending a huge portion of your time answering questions, the best thing you can do is turn those questions into content that can rank in Google as part of your real estate SEO campaign.
+Combined with some linkbuilding like HARO outreach, your website will gain authority, win more rankings, and most importantly, generate more leads!

 By creating an FAQ page, and then, one-by-one, turning each question into a complete blog post and/or video, you’ll generate truly useful content and spend little time doing it.